 Is the COVID-19 vaccine safe?

 Yes, the COVID-19 vaccine is safe.
 Vaccines are only given to the public once they are considered safe and are approved by the Food & Drug Administration (FDA).
-Scientific data—including effectiveness and safety—from the COVID-19 clinical trials has been reviewed by the FDA and a separate independent advisory body, the Advisory Committee on Immunization Practices (ACIP).
-Learn more about the COVID-19 vaccines.
+Scientific data—including effectiveness and safety across ethnicities—from the COVID-19 clinical trials has been reviewed by the FDA and a separate independent advisory body, the Advisory Committee on Immunization Practices (ACIP).
+Learn more about the COVID-19 vaccine.

 Are adverse reactions to the vaccine covered?

 Yes.
 Treatment for any adverse reactions is medically necessary and covered by MVP.
 Members should refer to their schedule of benefits or call the Customer Care Center at the number located on the back of their MVP Member ID card for cost share information.
 Cost share is dependent upon place of service.